helenclx/leilukin-site/src/pages/explorelinks/now.md

 ## Switched to Using Linux Full-Time

 In June 2025, I spent around two weeks in preparing for and setting up my official migration from Windows to Linux desktop, and become a full-time Linux user.
-On 22 June, I finally made the switch by installing Fedora Linux on my 7-year-old gaming laptop, fulling replacing Windows.
+On 22 June, I finally made the switch by [installing Fedora Linux on my 7-year-old gaming laptop](/blog/posts/2025-06-27-migrate-linux-full-time/), fully replacing Windows.

-You can read more about my transition to a full-time Linux user on my blog post, ["I am Officially a Full-Time Linux User"](/blog/posts/2025-06-27-migrate-linux-full-time/).
+In early July, I bought myself a new gaming laptop, and I took the opportunity to [start using Arch Linux for the first time](/blog/posts/2025-07-16-new-laptop-arch-linux/), thus Arch Linux is now my Linux distribution of choice for my daily use.